Taritsyn/BundleTransformer/src/BundleTransformer.SassAndScss/readme.txt

    RELEASE NOTES
    =============
    1. Added support of the Dart Sass version 1.43.4;
-   2. `VirtualFileManager` class was made public.
+   2. `VirtualFileManager` class was made public;
+   3. In configuration settings of Sass and SCSS translator was added one new property - `Severity` (default `0`).

    ====================
    POST-INSTALL ACTIONS